AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

 ### Diamond inheritance

-In Object-Oriented Programming, the diamond inheritance refers the scenario that a derived class has two or more base classes.
+In Object-Oriented Programming, diamond inheritance refers to the scenario in which a derived class has two or more base classes.

 When using the `super` keyword on a diamond inheritance chain, it should be noted that it will call the relevant function of each contract in the inheritance chain, not just the nearest parent contract.

 First, we write a base contract called `God`.
-Then we write two contracts `Adam` and `Eve` inheriting from `God` contract.
+Then we write two contracts `Adam` and `Eve` inheriting from the `God` contract.
 Lastly, we write another contract `people` inheriting from `Adam` and `Eve`.
 Each contract has two functions, `foo()` and `bar()`:

 ```solidity
 // SPDX-License-Identifier: MIT